 Replacing Gutters and Fascia

-This home improvement project is totally doable even if you don’t have a lot of experience, but it’s a good idea to get an assistant because it requires a fair amount of cutting components to size, and a lot of things need to be held up at various stages.
+While this home improvement project is totally doable even if you don’t have a lot of experience, we recommend getting an assistant because you'll have to do a fair amount of cutting components to size, and a lot of things need to be held up at various stages.
 Two capable assistants would be even better, and would help the job go faster.
-If you’re not feeling totally confident, consider looking for a handyman to help.
+If you’re not feeling totally confident, consider hiring a professional handyman to help.

 For replacing gutters and fascia, you’re going to need a power saw, fasteners (screws are a good idea), brackets and gutters, a drill, new fascia pieces, aluminum strips and snips, and ladders or scaffolding.
 For projects like this where you’re going to be working up high for a prolonged period of time, scaffolding is a better choice than a ladder because it’s safer and easier to use.
 You can rent scaffolding if you don’t own some.